lukshthecreator/auto-annotated-portfolio/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >-
+    text: >+
-      ## Hey I’m a developer.
-I’ve been born and raised in the world, and that’s
+      ## Hey, I’m Lakshya Sharma.
+I thrive in sales, marketing, and business
-      also where I’m based.
-I’m currently a free agent, ex-this, ex-that, ex-super big name.
-When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out [@mygod](https://www.stackbit.com/).
+      growth, with a knack for property leasing and strategic expansion.
+Born and raised in India, I’m now based in Canada, navigating new opportunities.
+Beyond business, I’m a music producer, illustrator, and guitarist, always exploring creativity.
+When I’m not closing deals or creating, I focus on health, mindful eating, and personal growth.

     media:
       type: ImageBlock
       url: /images/Screenshot 2025-02-27 at 12.19.58 PM.png